-File cate- Access per- Storage Overview gory mission location to other application Private file NA In application directory Can read and write only in an application.Sensitive information can be handled.File should be this type in principle.
-Read out pub- lic file Read out In application directory Other applications and users can read.Information that can be disclosed to outside of application is handled.
+view File category Access per- mission to other applica- tion Storage loca- tion Overview Private file NA In application directory Can read and write only in an application.Sensitive information can be handled.File should be this type in principle.
+Read out pub- lic file Read out In application directory Other applications and users can read.
+Information that can be disclosed to outside of application is handled.
+The MODE_WORLD_READABLE variable used to create a public file is deprecated from API level 17, and will trigger a security exception from API level 24.
 Read write public file Read out/Write in In application directory Other applications and users can read and write.It should not be used from both security and application designing points of view.
 External memory de- vice (Read write public) Read out/Write in External memory de- vice like SD card No access control.
 Other applications and users can always read/write/delete files.
 Usage should be minimum requirement.
+Comparatively huge size of files cn be handled.
+Use filtered view in API Level 29 or later.
+External memory de- vice (API Level 29 or later) Read out/Write in External memory de- vice like SD card The filtered view for external storage can be used to save the app file to the app-specific directory.
+To access files that other apps have created, both of the following conditions must be true.
+The app has been granted the READ_EXTERNAL_STORAGE permission The files reside in one of the following media collections: MediaStore.Images, MediaStore.Video, or MediaStore.Audio In order to access any other file (including files in a downloads directory), the app must use the Storage Access Framework.
 Comparatively huge size of files cn be handled.

-Table 4.6.1: File category and comparison from security point of view
+Table 4.6.1: File category and comparison from security point of view $% \mathcal{A}(\mathcal{A})$